nguyenjpus/linux/_posts/2025-08/2025-08-28-kubernetes-cluster-setup.markdown

+---
+layout: post
-# Setting Up a Kubernetes Cluster: A Theater Analogy
+title: "Setting Up a Kubernetes Cluster: A Theater Analogy"
+date: 2025-08-28
+tags: [Experiment, Kubernetes]
+---

 This document summarizes the process of setting up a Kubernetes cluster with two nodes (`mrgenjplinux` as the control plane on amd64, `usv` as a worker on arm64) to host an nginx website, accessible via a single IP (`10.0.0.200`).
 The analogy of a theater company makes the concepts memorable, followed by technical steps, commands, and explanations addressing all questions asked during the process.